|Degrees:||B.Soc.Sci. (Ottawa), B.A. (Carleton), GDCR|

-Having retired in the fall of 2016 after a long career in law enforcement (27yrs with the RCMP), I began a new journey as a full-time law school student.
+Having retired in the fall of 2016 after a long career in law enforcement (27 years with the RCMP), I began a new journey as a full-time law school student.
 I have remained connected to the GDCR program and involved in insight skills coaching, particularly in policing.

-As a police manager, I felt that I needed to acquire and cultivate the skills necessary to tackle conflict in the work place.
-I was particularly attracted by the practical portion of the program, and the opportunity to practice applying the theories learned to realistic scenarios.
-I believe the program helped me developed my listening skills and my curiosity, to help me get behind the issues and help the parties find their own solutions to their conflict.
+As a police manager, I felt that I needed to acquire and cultivate the skills necessary to tackle conflict in the workplace.
+I was particularly attracted to the practical portion of the program, and the opportunity to practice applying the theories learned to realistic scenarios.
+I believe the program helped me develop my listening skills and my curiosity, to help me get behind the issues and help the parties find their own solutions to their conflict.

-Although I was already employed while taking the program, as a manager I could hone my skills immediately daily upon graduation, having to deal with real life conflicts situations in my work environment.
+Although I was already employed while taking the program, as a Manager I could hone my skills immediately and daily upon graduation, having to deal with real-life conflicts situations in my work environment.

 Upon graduating from the program, I immediately volunteered to become a coach and help other students practice their skills.
-I found it to be a great way for me to continue to learn about mediation and fine tune my own skills, while at the same time remain connected to a community of learning.
-I also subsequently took a conflict coaching workshop, which greatly help me continue to refine my basic skills such as listening and questioning.
-In spring 2016, I attended a workshop at George Mason University in Washington, DC on the use of the insight technique in policing.
+I found it to be a great way for me to continue learning about mediation and fine tune my own skills, while at the same time remain connected to a community of learning.
+I also subsequently took a conflict coaching workshop, which helped me to continue to refine my basic skills such as listening and questioning.
+In the spring of 2016, I attended a workshop at George Mason University in Fairfax, Virginia on the use of the Insight Technique in policing.
 As a result, along with another graduate of the GDCR program, we developed a workshop which we delivered to a group of Trinidadian police officers, in Ottawa in November 2016.